-Princeton NJ -- University graduate students play a key role in meeting the University’s historic commitment to undergraduate teaching.
+Princeton graduate students play a key role in meeting the University’s historic commitment to undergraduate teaching.
 Keeping alive Woodrow Wilson’s ideal of student-centered instruction, graduate students can be seen across campus encouraging discussions about readings and running lab experiments or problem sessions, all while pursuing their own studies.

-This Princeton Weekly Bulletin profiles three graduate students who have flourished as teachers.
+The Feb.
+28 issue of the Princeton Weekly Bulletin profiled three graduate students who have flourished as teachers.
 At Princeton, the majority of doctoral candidates teach.
 Teaching is a requirement in nearly half of the academic departments, and generally is undertaken during a student’s second and third years.

 Ph.D. students who teach describe the experience as a learning process for them, just as it is for their students.
 This intellectual give-and-take is perhaps most evident in the precept setting, which was introduced by Wilson in 1905 to stimulate conversation about readings and lectures.
 Many humanities and social science courses at Princeton include lectures led by a faculty member and a precept, which enrolls approximately 12 undergraduates and often is guided by a graduate student.

 For some graduate students, the bug bites hard enough to prompt them to seek teaching opportunities even beyond their field of expertise or the campus itself.

 Along the way, assistants in instruction — which is the University’s title for graduate student teachers — turn to a range of resources to help them strengthen their teaching abilities.